henderjon/kurly/README.md

-# Curly Fries, AKA curly
+# kurly

-Curly Fries is an alternative to the widely popular curl program.
+kurly is an alternative to the widely popular curl program.

-curly is designed to operate in a similar manner to curl, with select features.
+kurly is designed to operate in a similar manner to curl, with select features.
-Notably, curly is not aiming for feature parity, but common flags and mechanisms particularly within the HTTP(S) realm are to be expected.
+Notably, kurly is not aiming for feature parity, but common flags and mechanisms particularly within the HTTP(S) realm are to be expected.

 The current authors are not security experts, but want to contribute to the fledging